EmmaEwert/KITTY/docs/manual/tutorial.rst

 For your next step, I have a few suggestions:

-- Make :guilabel:`Door`\ s "warp" the :guilabel:`Player` to different maps simply by loading entire scenes by their name
+- Make :guilabel:`Door`\ s "warp" the :guilabel:`Player` to different maps by loading entire scenes by their name
 - Expand the text boxes used for :guilabel:`Sign`\ s to support multiple pages, prompts, variables, and so on
 - Add :guilabel:`NPC`\ s that walk around randomly